andretunes/MaintenanceMode/README.md

 This plugin adds the functionality to the admins to "put" the game server in Maintenance Mode.
 If the player entered aren't a Admin (can choose the flag), he will be kicked with a personalizated message inside of translations.

-This plugin also was requested in one topic on the Forum: [Go to the Topic](https://forum.virtual4host.pt/index.php?/topic/28-que-plugins-gostavam-que-fossem-feitos-do-0/&do=findComment&comment=40)
+This plugin also was requested in one topic on the Forum: [Topic](https://forum.virtual4host.pt/index.php?/topic/28-que-plugins-gostavam-que-fossem-feitos-do-0/&do=findComment&comment=40)

 ## Contacts